bradleyg/nserv/README.markdown

 ## Usage (from local machine):

-`nserv myserver`
+`nserv myserver` where 'myserver' is the ssh hostname

-Add the git remote shown to your local repo and push changes to update your application.
+This will let you add/delete applications.
+If adding an application you will be provided with a git remote that you can add to your local repo.